Miodrag Radulović

-Miodrag Radulović (Миодраг Радуловић; born 23 October 1967) is a Montenegrin professional football manager and former player who is the manager of the Montenegro national team.
+Miodrag Radulović (Миодраг Радуловић; born 23 October 1967) is a Montenegrin professional football manager and former player who is the coach of the Lebanon national team.

-Club career
+Playing career

 Born in Titograd, Montenegro, his football career began in 1980 at Budućnost Titograd.
 He went on to play for Sutjeska Nikšić in the Yugoslav Second League in the first half of the 1988–89 season, and then moved to Budućnost Titograd during winter break and played with them in the Yugoslav First League till 1991.
 Then he played with Hajduk Kula, Zemun, Pierikos and Degerfors IF.

 Managerial career

 Early career

 He started his managerial career as an assistant to Nikola Rakojević at Zeta and Borac Banja Luka, and was an assistant to Željko Petrović at Portuguese side Boavista in 2006.

 He also assisted Vladimir Petrović with the Serbia and Montenegro U21 team that qualified for the Olympic Games in Athens 2004.
 He then managed the Serbia and Montenegro U19 team from 2005 to 2006.
 He was also coach and scout for Montenegro national football team.

 He managed Uzbek League team FC Pakhtakor Tashkent from January to April 2010, finishing second in the league and qualifying for the Round of 16 of the 2010 AFC Champions League.
 On 3 May, almost a week before Pakhtakor's round of 16 clash with Al-Gharafa, he resigned, citing family reasons and that he was invited to work at a "European club with rich history and big ambitions by a close friend."
 That club turned out to be FC Dynamo Moscow.

 He was an assistant at Dynamo Moscow from April 2010 to April 2011.

 In 2011, Radulović signed for Montenegrin First League club Budućnost Podgorica.
 He won the league in the 2011–2012 season with the most wins and the record number of points and goals in the league.

 In June 2012, Radulović signed for Kuwaiti Premier League club Kazma.